manyducksco/borf/packages/browser/README.md

 ### Route Patterns

-Routes are identified by strings called patterns.
-A pattern defines the shape the path must match, with special placeholders for variables that appear within the route.
-Values matched by those placeholders are exposed for use in your code.
+Routes are defined with strings called patterns.
+A pattern defines the shape the URL path must match, with special placeholders for variables that appear within the route.
+Values matched by those placeholders are parsed out and exposed to your code (`router` store, `$params` readable).
 Below are some examples of patterns and how they work.

 - Static: `/this/is/static` has no params and will match only when the route is exactly `/this/is/static`.
 - Numeric params: `/users/{#id}/edit` has the named param `{#id}` which matches numbers only, such as `123` or `52`.
 The resulting value will be parsed as a number.